Emergent or Brief Duration Work – When Is Traffic Control Required?

 - Inform your supervisor if a TCP is required.
 E.g. available TCDs do not meet the minimum requirements per the Traffic Manual or if single lane alternating traffic is required.

-- Follow the requirements of section 18.17 of the Occupational Health and Safety Regulation.
+- Follow the requirements of part 18 of the Occupational Health and Safety Regulation.

-For more information on roadside worker safety, visit ConeZoneBC.com.
+For additional resources for roadside worker safety, visit ConeZoneBC.com.